• Skip to primary navigation

 • Mangoes: Use Manila or Ataulfo mangoes.
 If not available, use Haden or Kent varieties.

-• Heavy Cream: You can also use shelf-stable Nestlé table cream or all-purpose cream.
+• Heavy cream: You can also use shelf-stable Nestlé table cream or all-purpose cream.
 Refrigerate before whipping to get a thicker consistency.

 Nutrition